 Wearing retainers after treatment.
 Getting your braces off is an exciting day for everyone who goes through the treatment.
 After months or years of having braces, they will finally be removed to reveal the straight smile you’ve been dreaming of.
-But treatment doesn’t end after the braces are off.
-While you may have the permanent fixtures removed from your mouth, you will probably still need to wear retainers to maintain the new straight smile that you’ve invested so much time – and money – into.
+But the treatment doesn’t end after the braces are off.
+While you may have the permanent fixtures removed from your mouth, you will still need to wear retainers to maintain the new straight smile that you’ve invested so much time and money into.
+In this post, we’ll show you all about wearing retainers after treatment.
+Let’s get cracking.

 Why Do I Need a Retainer?